-The Internal Audit department provides independent verification of the effectiveness of the Company's internal controls by conducting risk assessments and audits designed to identify and cover important risk categories.
-The Internal Audit department provides regular reports to the ROC and reports to the Audit Committee at least as often as quarterly.
+As the third line of defense, the Internal Audit department provides independent and objective assurance of the effectiveness of the Company's governance, risk management and internal controls by conducting risk assessments and audits designed to identify and cover important risk categories.
+Internal Audit reports directly to the Audit Committee, which provides oversight of Internal Audit's activities and approves its annual plan.
+The Internal Audit department provides regular updates to the ROC and reports to the Audit Committee at least as often as quarterly.